 Tattoos: Advice and My own Personal Stories

 Tattoos are an ancient art form but have recently gained in popularity, aided in part, no doubt, by television shows such as Miami Ink and L.A.
 Ink.
-While a generation or two ago tattoos were associated mostly with gangs, bikers and sailors, tattooing is now regarded by most as legitimate, commercial art form.
+While a generation or two ago tattoos were associated mostly with the rougher crowd: gangs, bikers and sailors, tattooing is now regarded by most as legitimate, commercial art form.
 Many among us-- myself included-- are proud to carry art work on our bodies.
 We are walking works of art, who appreciate art and appreciate the art of others.

 In 2003, 16% of US adults claimed to have at least one tattoo (roughly 1/6 of the population.
 Source: New York Times)

 Unlike Henna, tattooing is permanent and, as such any tattoos should be taken with consideration and thought.
 What follows are some tips on how to select and care for a tattoo, followed by the stories of my own tattoo experiences.

 This is important.
 Your tattoo is going to stay on your body for as long as you live (or, until you laser it off, or somehow lose the body part whereon the tattoo lies).
 Choose something that is going to be meaningful to you fifty years after you get it.
 People don't regret tattoos, people regret stupid/meaningless tattoos.